You don’t really know Vienna until you try its street food that is also good to keep you on budget.

 Kebab

 On the other hand, chicken kebabs from the same Turkish street food stands in the center of Vienna attract meat-eating budget travelers.
-This hearty food is very satisfying and will sustain you for hours of exploring the capital of Austria.
+This hearty food is very satisfying and can sustain you for hours while you explore the capital of Austria.

 Asian Street Food

-The Vienna’s streets are not alien to the smell of Asian street food that will satisfy even the picky budget travelers.
+Vienna’s alleys are not alien to the smell of Asian street food that please even picky travelers.
 The options are pretty wide.
-So the budget travelers as well as locals can choose from rice with vegetables, wok egg noodles, sweet or sour chicken, and different kinds of sushi rolls.
+You can choose from rice with vegetables to wok egg noodles, sweet or sour chicken, and different kinds of sushi rolls.

 Pizza Slices

-Street food stands in Vienna takes into consideration even those budget travelers that can’t live without pizza.
-They can find stalls that sell pizza slices almost everywhere in the city.
+Street food stands in Vienna accommodate even those travelers that can’t live without pizza.
+You can easily stumble upon food booths that sell pizza slices almost everywhere in the city.

 Roasted Chestnuts

 Sometime around October, roasted chestnuts or maroni appear on the streets of Vienna.
 Usually this popular street food snack indicates the arrival of the holiday season.
-But for those budget travelers who don’t plan to celebrate Christmas in Vienna, chestnuts serve as a comforting fast food treat to indulge in on a cold day.
+Whether you plan to visit Vienna during Christmas or after the winter holidays, you can indulge in this comforting and healthy treat well into February.

 Apfelstrudel (Apple Strudel)

 Just like Schnitzel, Apfelstudel is a signature dish of Austrian cuisine.
-But unlike some other Vienna’s street foods for the budget travelers, these sweets can be found in regular cafés and at street stands alike.
+But unlike some other traditional street foods in Vienna, these sweets can be found in regular cafés and at street stands alike.
 Moreover, the taste of the delicious pastries stuffed with apples, raisins, sugar, and cinnamon doesn’t change regardless of the place you get them from.

 very good article thank you